swfiua/blume/doc/anpftu/april1.rst

 forces between bodies.

 With special relativity we get the modification needed when there is relative motion of an observer and source.

-And general relativity says there is curvature caused by mass.
+And general relativity says there is curvature caused by mass, which in this model turns up as a higher frequency base signal.

 And it turns out that is an extremely good model of everything we see.